stackbit-projects/yowie-bikes-09e4c/content/pages/index.md

         content: |
           We're top blokes that build top bikes
         actions:
-          - label: See Writing Samples
+          - label: See our handiwork
             url: /faq
             style: primary
             has_icon: true